-Following \cite{atiyah1974elliptic}, this paper is mostly devoted to the investigation of the basic properties of our index map, i.e. free actions, multiplicativity, excision and also induction and behaviour with respect to topological shrieck maps.
-These properties allow us to reduce the computation of the index map to the case of a trivial fibration $B \times V \rightarrow B$, where $V$ is a Euclidean space which is equipped with a torus action, giving the full generalization of the Atiyah-Singer work.
-The compatibility theorem for instance can be states as follows (see section \ref{NaturalityInduction} for the details):
+Following \cite{atiyah1974elliptic}, this paper is mostly devoted to the investigation of basic properties of our index map, i.e. free actions, multiplicativity, excision and also induction and behaviour with respect to topological shrieck maps.
+These properties allow us to reduce the computation of the index map to the case of a trivial fibration $B \times V \rightarrow B$, where $V$ is a Euclidean space equipped with a torus action, giving the full generalization of the Atiyah-Singer work.
+For instance, the compatibility theorem can be stated as follows (see section \ref{NaturalityInduction} for the details):

 \begin{thm}$\cite{atiyah1974elliptic}$ Let $j :M\hookrightarrow M'$ be a $G$-embedding over $B$ with $M$ compact.
 Then the following diagram is commutative:

 \end{thm}